frankwswang/Quiqbox.jl/docs/src/optimization.md

 ## Store Customized Basis Set

-Now, if you want, you can also store the information of the basis set in an container called [`GTBasis`](@ref) that not only includes the basis set, but also the related 1-electron and 2-electron integral values (nuclear attraction is not stored). `GTBasis` can also be accepted as an argument for [`runHF`](@ref) to save the time of calculating the integrals of the basis set.
+Now, if you want, you can also store the information of the basis set in an container called [`GTBasis`](@ref) that not only includes the basis set, but also the related 1-electron and 2-electron integral values (nuclear attraction is not stored). `GTBasis` can also be accepted as an argument for [`runHF`](@ref) to save the time of recalculating the integrals of the basis set.
 ```@repl 4
 GTBasis(bs)
 ```